magomimmo/modern-cljs/doc/tutorial-13.md

     true))
 ```

-Finally we have to review just the `validate-form` function.
+Finally, we have to review the `validate-form` function.

 ```clojure
 (defn validate-form [evt]